Gen. Milley Denies Listing Newsmax as 'Big Threat'

 "It may be in the book," Milley responded.
 "I'm not recalling a conversation about Newsmax, Epoch Times, or . . ."

 "Do you have a notebook that lists Newsmax and Epoch Times as domestic terrorists as recounted by the Bob Woodward book 'Peril'?"
 Banks repeated.
-"Or is Bob Woodward and the book lying to us?"
+"Or is Bob Woodward lying to us in the book?"

 Milley demurred.